In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Other issues:

 Bike runs for a short time and quits.
 Is the box faulty?
 We rarely see boxes that have intermittent spark.
 When boxes fail they quit sparking.
 Ignition boxes will either spark or they won’t.
 There are two probably causes for this: a wiring issue that results in a connection that opens after getting a bit of heat into it, or a battery/charging system that falls below operating voltage.
-Once common fault is the handle bar mounted kill button.
+One common fault is the handle bar mounted kill button.
 The 71 and later bikes had bar mounted kill buttons that were part of the switch gear.
 These are especially prone to corrosion and can create problems.
 Coils issues are uncommon but do happen.
-If one coil has a problem it will result in a loss o of spark (coils are wired in series on twins and some triple ignitions).
+If one coil has a problem it will result in a loss of spark (coils are wired in series on twins and some triple ignitions).

 I don’t get any voltage at the coils on my multi meter.
 The ignition coils are only energized during running by the ignition box.
 With the bike static the coils may receive power for 1-4 seconds upon powering up the bike.
 Voltage will fall to zero as the box switches off power to save the battery.
+Wiring up a test light in parallel with the the coil power wires will allow you to see that the coils are receiving power as designed.